jameshughes89/cs102/src/site/topics/stacks/stack-adt.rst

         If an unvisited neighbour of the current cell exists Push the neighbour onto the stack

-        If no admissible neighbour exists
+        Otherwise, if no admissible neighbour exists
             Pop from the stack

     If the loop ever exists because of an empty stack, there is no solution